 Mecklenburg-Western Pomerania is the host for the start of the DeutschlandTour.
 With the Hanseatic city of Stralsund the tour starts on the coast for the first time.
 On the way to the sprint classification in Rostock, the route runs through the Baltic Sea region.
 Part of the coastal premiere is that the elevation profile often only brings the riders to sea level on the first day.
 191 flat kilometers have to be covered on the way from Western Pomerania to Mecklenburg to the state capital Schwerin.
 In the second part of the route, many changes of direction, narrow roads and open terrain prepare an exciting finale.
 The last 15 kilometers in the Schwerin city area will challenge the teams who expect a Sprint Royale near Schwerin Castle for the first stage decision.

 The second day starts in Saxony-Anhalt.
 Eleven years after Sangerhausen hosted the German Road Cycling Championships, the district town south of the Harz Mountains is once again the focus of professional cycling.
-Shortly after the start, the riders are challenged from the highest point in Kyffhäuser, the Kulpenberg.
-Shortly afterwards, Weimar, a center of Germany's cultural heritage, is reached.
-Between Weimar and the stage destination in Ilmenau, the stage profile is more suited to classic riders.
-Constant up and down makes it harder for early breakaways and rewards late attacks.
-A selective final awaits the decision of the day in Ilmenau: two finish laps of 7 kilometers each have to be completed.
-The finishstraight is slightly uphill.
-While a mass sprint is likely on the first day, the second stage rather awaitsthe arrival of a larger group.
+Shortly after the start, the riders will be challenged by the highest point in the Kyffhäuser, the Kulpenberg.
+Halfway through the stage, the route leads north through Ettersburg past the Buchenwald memorial.
+Shortly afterwards, the riders reach Weimar, a centre of Germany's cultural heritage.
+Between Weimar and the stage finish in Ilmenau, the stage profile is more to the liking of classic cyclists.
+A constant up and down makes it more difficult for the early escapees and rewards late attacks.
+In Ilmenau a selective finale awaits the day's decision: two finish laps of 7 kilometres each and 130 metres of altitude difference have to be completed.
+The finishing straight is slightly uphill.
+While a mass sprint is likely on the first day, the second stage suggests the arrival of a larger group.

 Stage 3: Ilmenau-Erlangen (191 kilometers, Saturday)